EnricoMendez/NIR-capsicum-counting/README.md

 ## 🧪 Sample Data

-Example videos (`color.mp4`, `nir.mp4`) are included in the `Input videos/` folder to test the pipeline with different spectrum inputs.
+The ' Input videos/' folder includes example videos (`color.mp4`, `nir.mp4`) to test the pipeline with different spectrum inputs.

 ---

 ## 🧠 Model

 The model used is a YOLO11 (nano variant) trained on a custom fruit dataset.
-The weights file is `v14_yolo11n.pt` is a YOLO11 nano model trained with NIR capsicum images.
+The weights file `v14_yolo11n.pt` is a YOLO11 nano model trained with NIR capsicum images, and `color_n.pt` is a YOLO11 nano model trained with RGB images.

 ---